 The Sons of the American Revolution (SAR) was organized on April 30, 1889 -- the 100th anniversary of the inauguration of George Washington as our nation's first President, and was conceived as a fraternal and civic society composed of lineal descendants of the men who wintered at Valley Forge, signed the Declaration of Independence, fought in the battles of the American Revolution, served in the Continental Congress, or otherwise supported the cause of American Independence.
 The 1st Congress of the National Society was held in Louisville, Kentucky on April 30, 1890.

-SAR members have answered their country's call in every major American conflict beginning with the battle of Lexington and Concord on April 19, 1775 up to the present, including Operation Desert Storm, Bosnia and the current actions in Afghanistan and Iraq.
+SAR members have proudly answered their country’s call in every major American conflict beginning with the battle of Lexington and Concord on April 19, 1775, and continuing to the present day, including Operation Desert Storm, Bosnia, and the recent actions in Afghanistan and Iraq.
 SAR members have received the highest awards America can bestow, including the Medal of Honor.